zuyouchen/225-final-proj/README.md

 The test suite provides comprehensive checks for all major and minor methods within our program.
 Each individual test method corresponds to one single method in our main program (BFS, Dijkstra's, addEdge, etc).

 ## Running the Program, Part 2: Visualizing the Results
-1) Navigate through your filessystem to the project directory
+1) Navigate through your files system to the project directory

 2) Look for the folder labeled `Visualization`, open it up, and drag all of the files onto your desktop